conda/conda/docs/source/using/using.rst

 You know that a package manager helps you find and install packages.
 But if you need a package that requires a different version of Python, there is no need to switch to a different environment manager, because conda is both a package manager and an environment manager.
 With just a few commands, you can set up a totally separate environment to run that different version of Python, and yet continue to run your usual version of Python in your normal environment.

-Anytime you wish to see the full documentation for any command, type the command followed by  --help.
-For example, to learn about the conda update command:
+Anytime you wish to see the full documentation for any command, type the command followed by ``--help`` For example, to learn about the conda update command:

 .. code::